Our website uses cookies for statistical purposes.

 Foreign businessmen invest in different industries of Latvia, this way they get a chance to connect with the marketplace of the eastern and the western sides of the globe.
 The top 4 most beneficial Latvian industries in which bulk foreign investments are allocated are as follows:

-Besides this, for more information about the requirements for a subsidiary in Latvia, please do not hesitate to contact us
+For more information about the requirements for a subsidiary in Latvia, please do not hesitate to contact us.
+We provide assistance in company incorporation in Latvia.